Gurubase/gurubase-widget/examples/sphinx/README.md

         bgColor: "YOUR_BG_COLOR", // Optional - Widget background color
         iconUrl: "YOUR_ICON_URL", // Optional - Widget icon URL
         name: "YOUR_NAME", // Optional - Widget name
-        tooltip: "This is a tooltip.", // Optional
-        tooltipWidth: 100 // Optional
     };

     // Load the GuruBase widget